 Probably you are happy with the shape now, so move the horn behind the body of the monster, pressing Ctrl-Shift-[.
 Now make one small rectangle, using shortcut M and make it yellow color: R:249 G:236 B:35 .
 After you make

-it, copy it (Ctrl-C and Ctrl-F) 2 more times and arrange the rectangles on top of the green horn.
-Rotate them slightly with shortcut E and using your mouse, so they follow the curve of the horn.
+it, copy it (Ctrl-C and Ctrl-F) 2 more times and arrange the rectangles on top of the greenhorn.
+Rotate them slightly with shortcut E and use your mouse, so they follow the curve of the horn.

 Shortcuts for your vector monster in this section: Direct Selection tool – A Paste in front – Ctrl-F